Ajay-Aryan/Stock_Price_Prediction/README.md

 ## Training

 The dataset is split into training (70%) and testing sets (30%), with the testing set reserved for final evaluation.
 The training set is further divided into training (80%) and validation (20%) subsets.
-The model's performance is monitored using training and validation losses, aiming to minimize these losses over epochs.
+The model's performance is monitored using training and validation losses.

 ## Evaluation

-After training, the model is evaluated on the validation set using Mean Squared Error (MSE).
-Additionally, predictions are made on the validation set, allowing qualitative assessment of the model's performance.
+After training, the models were cross-validated using Mean Squared Error (MSE).
 It was found that compared to sliding window linear regression and LSTM models, the simple naive prediction performed the best in our analysis.

 ## Future Work